 How to make a cardboard bust

-The failed project idea was to use thick Kraft paper and cover the mannequin surface as my base.
-It looked really great at first and I was over the moon with the results.
+My original plan was to use thick Kraft paper to cover the mannequin as a base layer.
+At first, it looked fantastic—I was over the moon with how it turned out.

 How to make a cardboard bust sculpture